ufoss-org/ufoss-website/docs/kotysa/kotysa-sqlite.md

 ## Transaction

-kotysa-android provides a transaction on top of Android's included SqLite, it can be obtained via an Extension function directly on Android's ```SQLiteDatabase```.
+kotysa-sqlite provides a transaction on top of Android's included SqLite, it can be obtained via an Extension function directly on Android's ```SQLiteDatabase```.

 ```kotlin